strangerstudios/pmpro-addon-packages/readme.txt

 Please Note: This plugin is meant as a temporary solution.
 Most updates and fixes will be reserved for when this functionality is built into Paid Memberships Pro.
 We may not fix the pmpro-addon-packages plugin itself unless it is critical.

 == Changelog ==
+= .7.7 =
+* ENHANCEMENT: You can now set the include attribute on the pmpro_addon_packages shortcode to a specific post ID or comma-separated list of post IDs to only include those packages in the table.

 = .7.6 =
 * BUG FIX: Fixed issue with link to addon package shown on invoice pages.